 With all the delicious food and time with loved ones, you may also be tempted to let your four-legged friends join in with the festivities – including the food!

 Now, we know dogs can eat meat, but what meat is good for dogs?
-Is turkey bad for dogs or can they join in with the festive fun…?
+Can dogs eat turkey breast?
+What about thigh meat or skin?

 Turkey is a great meat to give to your dog in small portions.
 Just like anything in life, moderation is key.